fossas/fossa-cli/docs/references/subcommands/analyze.md

 ### F.A.Q.

+#### How do I add a project to a release group when it is analyzed?

+To add the project you're analyzing to a [release group](https://docs.fossa.com/docs/release-groups), use `fossa analyze --release-group-name 'MY_RG' --release-group-release 'MY_RELEASE_VERSION'`

+Note that the `MY_RG` release group must already exist, as well as `MY_RELEASE_VERSION` within it.
+You may use the `release-group` [subcommand](https://github.com/fossas/fossa-cli/blob/master/docs/references/subcommands/release-group.md) in advance to create these or do so [within the FOSSA UI](https://docs.fossa.com/docs/release-groups).

 #### Why is the `fossa-cli` skipping my project?

 `fossa-cli` may sometimes report a project of interest was skipped from the analysis.
 For example,